 Millwrighting and the craftsmanship of millwrights.

-The smell of sawdust, stacks of strange wooden components, and the sound of hammers and chisels rise up to meet you from our millwrights’ workshop.
 We need to keep the sails in motion, so we replace worn down parts and try to repair everything ourselves.
 Here, we work hard to make sure the Kinderdijk windmills keep milling!

 Keeping the old giants fighting fit